Juhannuspukki/rtl/content/courses/learn-iisaan/_index.md

     Foreigners rarely learn Thai, and Thai people are generally impressed when a foreigner speaks Thai to them.
 Even fewer people learn Iisaan.
 While the Iisaan people can speak Thai due to it being taught at schools, speaking the local dialect can very well turn you into a local celebrity.

     If you wish to learn Iisaan, one of our native Iisaan-speaking teachers will be happy to help you out.
-Please contact us to start learning Iisaan.
 ---